litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     … design because familiar violin excerpts were unfamiliar to actors and familiar dramatic monologues were unfamiliar to violinists.
 A correction for nonsphericity was included.
-Unless otherwise stated,<mark class="annotated-text"> results are reported at   P   < 0.05 at the cluster and/or peak level using a height threshold of   P   < 0.001 (uncorrected)</mark>, Family-Wise Error (FWE) corrected for multiple comparisons across the whole brain.
+Unless otherwise stated,<mark class="annotated-text"> results are reported at   P   &lt; 0.05 at the cluster and/or peak level using a height threshold of   P   &lt; 0.001 (uncorrected)</mark>, Family-Wise Error (FWE) corrected for multiple comparisons across the whole brain.
 Probabilistic mapping was determined by comparing the overlap between the projected activations on the cortical sur…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"